 However, that’s just one part of the story.
 The search engines are not smart enough (yet) to figure out content quality just by running it through their supercomputers.
-They need another signal, which brings us to Off-Page optimization (Semrush have a good summary of the difference between on-page and off-page optimization here).
+They need another signal, which brings us to Off-Page optimization.

 Ages ago the Google guys figured this one out: websites that have more links from other sites (a.k.a backlinks), probably offer better quality than lesser-linked sites.
 And, ever since, every decent search engine pays a lot of attention to this metric.

 Besides creating high-quality content, there’s very little that you can do on your page to make other sites link to yours.
 But you can run campaigns (e.g. guest blog posts or press releases), and these are considered to be Off-Page SEO.
 Please be careful with this as search engines don’t like every ‘technique’ that exists, especially if they’re dubious (e.g. buying backlinks).
 Read this Moz article if you’re looking for more information in this field.

 The internet is a very competitive place.
 Therefore, be sensible when choosing your keywords and avoid over-competitive environments.
 If the competition is too intense it’s going to be hard to rank high, and if you ever do, someone will be constantly trying to oust you from your spot.

 However, in less competitive environments you may very well stay at the top for weeks, months or even years, without too much effort.
 To achieve this, you need to do your homework.